mattva01/schooltool/src/schoolbell/batching/README.txt

           </a>
     ...

-If we go to the last batch, we will get the same behavior with the 'next' link
+If we go to the last batch, we will get the same behavior with the 'next' link:

     >>> view.batch = view.batch.batches()[-1]
     >>> print view()